derrickthomin/DJBB-Midi-Loopster/README.md

 I also sell PCBs/Kits here if ya want: https://djbajablast.etsy.com

 ## Changelog
+_Mar 24_
+- chord mode added!
+- Updated logic to make it harder to accidentally change midi banks when setting velocity / encoder mode
+- Scales fixed & more added.
+Now you can choose the root and the scale separately.

 _Nov 23_
 - Created new user guide + assembly manual